Schroder UK Mid Cap Fund PLC Repurchases Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Schroder UK Mid Cap Fund PLC GBP ( (GB:SCP) ) is now available.
+Schroder UK Mid Cap Fund PLC GBP ( (GB:SCP) ) has provided an announcement.

-Schroder UK Mid Cap Fund PLC announced the repurchase of 20,000 of its ordinary shares at a price of 704.875 pence per share, which will be held in treasury.
-This transaction affects the company’s share capital and voting rights, providing shareholders with updated figures for regulatory compliance under the Financial Conduct Authority’s rules.
+Schroder UK Mid Cap Fund PLC announced a transaction involving the repurchase of 20,000 of its ordinary shares to be held in treasury, impacting its share capital and voting rights.
+This move may influence shareholder calculations regarding their interests in the company, aligning with the Financial Conduct Authority’s rules.

 Spark’s Take on GB:SCP Stock